 Once the cookies are baked and cooled, place a small dollop of jam on the flat surface of one half of the cooled cookies and top with another half to sandwich them together.
 Roll the cookies in the vanilla sugar.

 They’re simply beautiful served in an elegant footed glass bowl and also make a wonderful addition to any holiday cookie platter.

 Which ever way you serve them, they’re sure to impress your guests!

 If you make this recipe remember to tag @marisasitaliankitchen on Instagram so I can see your creation!

 - 1 cup vanilla sugar for rolling

-Line 3 cookie sheets with parchment paper.
+- Line 3 cookie sheets with parchment paper.
 Place the cookies 2 inches apart on the prepared cookie sheets (cookies will spread).
-Bake one sheet at a time for 8 to 10 minutes or just until the cookies are firm and pale golden in color.
+Bake one sheet at a time for 8 to 10 minutes or just until the cookies are firm and pale golden in colour.
 Keep the remaining cookie sheets chilled till ready to bake the next batch.